US stocks edge lower in unsteady trading, oil prices rise

-NEW YORK (AP) — Stocks edged lower in unsteady trading on Wall Street Tuesday as investors closely watch developments in China and economic data amid worries about stubbornly hot inflation.
+Stocks edged lower on Wall Street in unsteady trading Tuesday afternoon as investors closely watch developments in China and economic data amid worries about stubbornly hot inflation.

-Energy stocks rose as U.S. crude oil prices climbed 1%.
-Valero rose 1%.
-Several big health care and technology stocks fell and weighed on the broader markets.
-UnitedHealth Group slipped 1.3% and Apple slipped 1.8%.
+Energy stocks rose as U.S. crude oil prices climbed 1.3%.
+Hess rose 1.4%.
+A pullback in technology stocks, retailers and communication companies weighed on the broader markets.
+Apple fell 2.2%, Amazon dropped 2% and Disney slid 1.7%.

 Markets in Europe were mixed and markets in Asia rose broadly.